-With that in mind, we’ve put together this comprehensive guide to explain all aspects of installing polycarbonate sheeting including:
+With that in mind, we’ve assembled this comprehensive guide to explain all aspects of how to fit polycarbonate sheeting including:

 - What to consider before installation

 - Where to store it

 - How can I ensure that I have installed it correctly?

 What you should know before installing polycarbonate sheeting

 Polycarbonate’s impact resistance is 250 times greater than that of glass, making it virtually indestructible.
 It’s also half the weight, making it far easier to install.
 It maintains rigidity at high temperatures, is available in UV resistant and fire resistant grades, and is fully recyclable.

 Consider polycarbonate’s strengths and benefits to determine if it meets your project’s requirements, compared to other materials.